albertoclarit/ReactJs-Electron-Starter/README.md

 1. `npm start` - runs the electron app that is served by webpackdevserver
 2. `npm generateapp` - generates executable distributable file in the deployments folder (either osx or windows_linux)

+### Disclaimer
+The ReactJS files layout is based on a yo generator [Generate-React-Webpack](https://github.com/newtriks/generator-react-webpack)